 Sukiyabashi Jiro ($$$)

-This is not just the most famous sushi restaurant in the entire country, it is a legend.
-We know it is almost impossible to make a reservation here, but we felt that we had to mention it in our list.
-Let us know if you make it! 😉
+This sushi restaurant is a legend among all the sushi restaurant in Japan.
+Because it is so famous, it is almost impossible to make a reservation here unless you’re lucky.
+We felt that we had to mention it in our list since it is so famous and so delicious.
+Let us know if you make it in! 😉

-If you couldn’t make to Jiro, here is another amazing sushi restaurant:
+If you couldn’t make to Jiro, here is another amazing sushi restaurant in the area:

-Kyubei opened in 1935 and is one of the world’s best restaurants according to La Liste.
-Order the omakase course and let the chef guide you on a sensory journey.
+Kyubei is a sushi restaurant that opened in 1935.
+It is considered one of the world’s best restaurants according to La Liste.
+Make sure to order the omakase course, and let the chef guide you on a sensory journey that you’ll only find here.

 Ramen